Buyer Protection policy

-Buyer Protection can help if you buy a Marketplace item using our preferred payment systems (Ping, Pay Now or Afterpay) and it doesn’t turn up, it’s not as it was described, or it's faulty.
+Buyer Protection can help if you buy a Marketplace item using our preferred payment systems (Ping or Afterpay) and it doesn't turn up, it's not as it was described, or it's faulty.

 How does it work?

-- hasn't been delivered by the seller ('non-delivery') or
+- The item hasn't been delivered by the seller (non-delivery).

-- is materially different from what the seller described in the listing ('not as described').
+- The item is materially different from what the seller described in the listing (not as described).

-- has stopped functioning as it should within a reasonable timeframe (“faulty goods”).
+- The item has stopped functioning as it should – within a reasonable timeframe (faulty goods).

-In order to be eligible for a refund through Buyer Protection, you’ll need to meet the following criteria:
+To be eligible for a Buyer Protection refund, you'll need to meet the following criteria:

-- You purchased the item via one of our preferred payment systems (Ping, Pay Now or Afterpay).
+- You purchased the item via one of our preferred payment systems (Ping or Afterpay).

 - You've filed a dispute report within 30 days of buying the item or, in the case of a faulty good within a reasonable timeframe.

-- The item is not excluded from being eligible (see the list below).
+- The item is not excluded from being eligible (see exclusions below).

 - You've already tried in good faith to resolve the dispute directly with the seller.

 - We encourage you to post feedback on the seller about the trade prior to raising the dispute as this can assist with resolution.